javaee/jms-spec/pages/JMS20FinalRelease.md

 ## JMS 2.0 tutorial

-The [http://docs.oracle.com/javaee/7/tutorial/doc/partmessaging.htm JMS 2.0 tutorial] (part of the [http://docs.oracle.com/javaee/7/tutorial/doc/home.htm Java EE 7 tutorial]) introduces the basics of JMS 2.0 and provides some simple examples that you can download and run.
+The [JMS 2.0 tutorial](http://docs.oracle.com/javaee/7/tutorial/doc/partmessaging.htm) (part of the [Java EE 7 tutorial](http://docs.oracle.com/javaee/7/tutorial/doc/home.htm)) introduces the basics of JMS 2.0 and provides some simple examples that you can download and run.

 ## JMS 2.0 demonstration examples

-A [http://netbeans.org NetBeans] project which demonstrates some of the new features of JMS 2.0 may be downloaded  [http://java.net/projects/jms-spec/downloads/download/JMS20Demo.zip as a zip] or checked out from the project's subversion repository [http://java.net/projects/jms-spec/sources/repository/show/jms2.0/demos/JMS20Demo here].
+A [NetBeans](http://netbeans.org) project which demonstrates some of the new features of JMS 2.0 may be downloaded  [as a zip](/jms-spec/downloads/JMS20Demo.zip) or checked out from the project's GitHub repository [here](https://github.com/javaee/jms-spec/tree/master/jms2.0/demos/JMS20Demo).
 An earlier version was demonstrated at JavaOne 2012.

 This demonstration (which was last updated to work with GlassFish build 82) shows
 * Use of the JMS 2.0 simplified API  using application-managed `JMSContext` objects